Chainflow/solana-mission-control/docs/dashboard-desc.md

    Validator Root slot:
       Displays Root slot per validator

+**Note**: The above mentioned metrics will be calculated and displayed according to the validator address which will be configured in config.toml.

 ### 2. System Monitoring Metrics

+This view provides a comprehensive look at system performance metrics, expanding on the summary dashboard.
+Here's you'll find all the system metrics you'd expect to see in a comprehensive system monitoring tool.

 These metrics are are collected by the node_exporter and displays all the metrics related to